Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

 The Lycian Way is not a long-distance walk – it’s a long-distance hike.
-Hiking boots and gear are necessary, the trail is rough and there is lots of climbing and descending along the coastline.
+Hiking boots and gear are necessary; the trail is rough, and there is lots of climbing and descending along the coastline.
 Walking poles are very helpful.
-There are stretches where you are not nearby villages for a few days, therefore camping gear is necessary.
-I personally found the Lycian Way to be much more physically challenging than the Camino de Santiago and more in line with the Nepal Annapurna Circuit trek where you hike in the Himalayas.
+There are stretches where you are not near villages for a few days, therefore camping gear is necessary.
+I personally found the Lycian Way to be much more physically challenging than the Camino de Santiago and more in line with the Nepal Annapurna Circuit trek, where you hike in the Himalayas.

 Lodging

 You can stay at pansiyons (pension, guest house) in many of the villages.
-These are typically simple homes/rooms including breakfast in the cost.
+These are typically simple homes/rooms, including breakfast at the cost.
 They rent out rooms in a home much like a guesthouse.
-It’s quaint but nice and they have clean showers and food.
-However there is not always a village to stop at within a day’s walk, and that is what makes the Lycian Way a bit of a challenge at times.
+It’s quaint but nice, and they have clean showers and food.
+However, there is not always a village to stop at within a day’s walk, and that is what makes the Lycian Way a bit of a challenge at times.
 This means you either have to camp or plan ahead and ensure you can get transportation to a village with a pansiyon where you can sleep at the end of your hiking day.

 You can also stay in hotels or even a boat like the Selin-3 along certain parts of the trail from Kas to Demre.
 But many people choose to camp.
 You can carry your hiking gear and camp anywhere you can find a flat spot, but there aren’t many campgrounds with facilities.
-Camping is regular ‘roughing it’ type of camping.
+It’s a regular ‘roughing it’ type of camping.

 Best Time of Year to Hike Lycian Way